matthhan/matthhan.github.io/_posts/2020-10-20-about-scrum-terminology.markdown

 Pretend for a moment that we didn't have those terms and the Scrum Guide was speaking about.
-Instead of "Daily Scrum", it was just "Daily Meeting" or some other, similarly inocuous term.
+Instead of "Daily Scrum", it was just "Daily Meeting" or some other, similarly innocuous term.
 For a team already practicing Scrum, nothing would change by calling it that.

 However consider a team that works in a completely different process, but also